Law (for Non-Law School Students) (LW)

-This course is about federal regulation of nonprofit organizations.
+Examines federal regulation of nonprofit organizations.
 Why does the government exempt certain organizations from tax?
 What are the rules that non-profit organizations must follow in order to retain their tax-exempt status?
 What activities by non-profit organizations are prohibited by federal law?
-These and other questions about non-profit organizations will be discussed.
-The course will focus on relevant Federal tax law, but there is no prerequisite for the course.
+Discusses these and other questions about non-profit organizations.
+Focuses on relevant Federal tax law, but there is no prerequisite for the course.
 Although the course is about the Internal Revenue Code, the concepts of income taxation (what is income? when is it income? etc.) are irrelevant because nonprofit organizations are exempt from tax.

 LW 7488.
 Sexuality, Gender and the Law.
 3 Hours.

 This course uses case law and theory to address doctrinal problems and justice concerns associated with gender and sexuality.
 The syllabus is organized around notions such as privacy, identity and consent, all of which are conceptual pillars upon which arguments in the domain of sexuality and gender typically rely.
 Doctrinal topics include same-sex marriage, sodomy, sexual harassment, discrimination, among others, but the course is not a doctrinal survey; it is a critical inquiry into key concepts that cut across doctrinal areas.
 Students should expect to write a paper and share some of what they have learned with the class.

 LW 7491.
 International Human Rights and the Global Economy.
 3 Hours.